Memories of sunny afternoons spent sunbaking and bathing at the iconic Metung Hot Pools run deep for East Gippsland locals and visitors to the area.

-With development of the Metung Hot Springs getting closer to commencement, there are bound to be many locals with fantastic stories to share.
-People are encouraged to visit the Metung Hot Springs Facebook page and share their memories and photographs.
+There are bound to be many locals with fantastic stories to share, Metung Hot Springs encourage you to visit the Metung Hot Springs Facebook page and share memories and photographs.

 Visitor, Debbi Douglas, contributed to the page “I remember going here in January 1981 on my honeymoon.
 The hot springs back then were a concreted round pool in the bush with amazing hot water bubbling out of the ground.
 We found it by accident driving north of Lakes Entrance.
 It was amazing to discover it and it’s amazing that it’s coming back to life”.